livin/rainyhills/readme.md

 ## Design

+App uses JSF 2.2 for model/view layer and stateless EJB 3.2 for calculation.
+It can be deployed to any Java EE 7 compatible container.

+On UI side following additional components are used:
+ - PrimeFaces Google Chart component
+ - BootsFaces used for Bootstrap-friendly layout and components.

 App consists of following components:
  - Surface model -  represents the surface profile.
  - WaterVolumeResult model - represents result of water volume calculation for particular surface.